Rwill03/AI-PROJECT/READ/README.md

 ## Problem statement

 #### 1. The main problem?
-The primary problem we aim to tackle is the creation of an artificial intelligence capable of playing Pong at an advanced level.
+The primary problem we aim to tackle is the creation of an artificial intelligence capable of playing Pong at an advanced level and how to integrate AI into a classic game like Pong without losing its essence.
 This involves understanding the game's rules, making strategic decisions, and enhancing performance.
 Despite the seemingly simple nature of Pong, it poses a challenge for AI due to the need for rapid responses to changing conditions.

 #### 2. Social context?
 In the societal context, the project contributes to the ongoing advancement of artificial intelligence.
 The ability to play Pong serves as a test case for the development of intelligent systems capable of handling more complex tasks, such as autonomous vehicles, medical diagnoses, or the analysis of large datasets.